nrv-framework/NRV/docs/usersguide/optimization.rst

 - A static context: an NRV-:doc:`simulate</usersguide/simulables>` object as an axon, fascicle or nerve, set as the base for the simulation.
 - A ``context_modifier`` object: creates an updated local context from the static context and input vector.
 - A ``cost_evaluation`` object: evaluates a cost from the simulation results.
 It's a generic ``callable`` class, allowing user-defined functions.
+- A saver: an optional Python ``callable`` object saving specific parameters and results during the optimization

 .. figure:: ../images/optim.png